ReverseAndBot/ReverseAndBot/README.md

   - TruthSocial (based on the official internal TruthSocial API for iOS)
   - Snapchat (based on the official internal Snapchat API for Android and iOS): https://github.com/ReverseAndBot/Snapchat-Bot
   - Tinder (based on the official internal Tinder API for iOS): https://github.com/ReverseAndBot/Tinder-Bot
-  - more bots will follow soon (e. g.
-TikTok, Bumble/Badoo etc.)
+  - more bots will follow soon (maybe Bumble, Badoo, Grindr etc.)

 <!--
 - 🌱 I’m currently learning ...